Duchess Ann Crovane

 (Ann is no longer fat these days!
 Instead, she's carrying a tiny fat Lord around in a sling over her shoulder.)

 Personality: For a supposedly stuffy old scholar, Ann is a remarkably devil-may-care Princess.
 For an older sibling, Ann has more often been the goad to temptation and the road less traveled.
 Any semblance to a bookish, authoritative woman is purely coincidental.
 But those are the two disparate sides to Ann Moriah Redrain, and they are as interchangeable as the sun and the rain, pulled out to suit the occasion or the mercurial nature of the woman herself.

 Background: She was born Ann Moriah Redrain, a Princess with her nose buried in books and planted firmly at the feet of wise elders of the North, absorbing their tales, or off having adventures.
-Her childhood was indeed full of these - crossing into a spooky copse of trees or venturing up upon a high mountain peak for the sheer exhilaration of it; as she grew to womanhood, the adventures became a little less childish, and a little more odd.
+Her childhood was indeed full of these - crossing into a spooky copse of trees or venturing upon high mountain peaks for the sheer exhilaration of it.
+As she grew into womanhood, these adventures became a little less childish and a little more odd.
 Always the one to goad into temptation, once she heard tales of wondrous relics or academic tomes, Ann (or sometimes Moriah, depending on her mood) would plead, coax, and cajole an intrepid (or sometimes reluctant) member or two of Redrain to accompany her to explore the tale.
 Among her favorite to pull to these adventures were her three brothers: Valerian, Torrus, and Angus - all three having perished, the latter valiantly so in the Night's Grove with the King and Sherrod.